-“Texas is always nice and cool in the summer time!” said no one ever.
-As much as we love the state, there can be no question what season it is when August rolls around.
+“Arizona and Nevada are always nice and cool in the summer time!” said no one ever.
+As much as we love these states, there can be no question what season it is when August rolls around.
 That means air conditioners will be firing up, if they haven’t already, and rising utility costs will probably force a lot of people to choose between the heat and their own comfort.
-Last year, summer utility rates were up nine percent over the previous year according to the Dallas Morning News.
+Last year, summer utility rates were 3 times higher than promised in Arizona.
 We all know last year wasn’t the dry, drought-ridden winter everyone in the west experienced this year so you can be assured rates will rise again.
 It’s expected that air conditioners will run for a longer period of time during the day as well as longer into the late summer months when temperatures during a normal year begin to drop.
 Can’t say we’re overly thrilled at the prospect, and it’s probably a safe bet that you aren’t either.
 Such circumstances will undoubtedly impact your budget during a time when the kids aren’t in school and many are taking vacations.

 The worst part is there seems to be no relief in sight any time in the near future.
-More and more people are moving to Texas while construction of new power plants has come to a virtual halt.
+More and more people are moving to Arizona and Nevada while construction of new power plants has come to a virtual halt.
 This means the margin for supply and demand is getting narrower and narrower while simultaneously impacting consumer wallets.

 So, how do you stay cool in the summer without increasing the use of your air conditioner?